-What can I do if I am unhappy with the reply I receive or the way my request was handled?
+What if I am unhappy with the reply I receive or the way my request was handled?

 You can ask for an internal review of your FOI request.
 When you write to us requesting an internal review, we will acknowledge your letter and tell you how long we think the review will take.
 We aim to complete internal reviews within 20 working days, although more cases that are complex may take longer.
 Where internal reviews go over 20 working days, we will keep you informed of progress.